korest/korest.github.io/_posts/2018-08-19-lombok-alternatives.md

 }
 ~~~

-<br>We added `@Value` annotation to make this class immutable and `@Builder` annotation to create an instance via builder pattern.
+We added `@Value` annotation to make this class immutable and `@Builder` annotation to create an instance via builder pattern.

-<br>To verify the immutability of the `User` we created a simple unit test.
+To verify the immutability of the `User` we created a simple unit test.
 ~~~ java
 @Test(expected = UnsupportedOperationException.class)
 public void whenUserBuilderThenUserIsCreated() {